Javid Bowen: 2019

 Bowen played just seven games for the North Queensland side in 2019, spending the majority of the season playing for the Northern Pride.
 For North Queensland, he started six games on the wing and one at centre, scoring two tries.

 On 13 September 2019, it was announced that he would not be re-signed by the North Queensland side.

 2020

 Bowen joined the Northern Pride full-time for the 2020 season, captaining the side.
 He played just one game for the club that year after the season was cancelled due to the COVID-19 pandemic.

 2021

 On 3 February, after undertaking pre-season training with the club, Bowen re-joined the North Queensland Cowboys, signing a one-year deal.
-In Round 9 of the 2021 NRL season, he made his return to the NRL, starting at centre in an 19–18 win over the Brisbane Broncos.
+In Round 9 of the 2021 NRL season, he made his return to the NRL, starting at centre in a 19–18 win over the Brisbane Broncos.

 On 26 May, he re-signed with the Cowboys until the end of the 2022 season.

 On 19 July, Bowen was ruled out for the remainder of the season after rupturing his ACL and MCL during the club's Round 18 loss to the Sydney Roosters.

 On 26 October, Bowen announced his retirement from rugby league due to his knee injury.